‘Tis the season to have have a Christmas wedding so here’s all the timeless winter wedding trends you need to know about…

 Make the most of the season’s great culinary offerings: berry-filled pies, stews, soups, etc.

-If keeping guests warm is a priority, why not go for traditional options such as coq au vin, or, put a spin on a classic, such as turning a beef hotpot into a more refined dish.
+If keeping guests warm is a priority, why not go for traditional options such as coq au vin for a timeless winter wedding feast, or, put a spin on a classic, such as turning a beef hotpot into a more refined dish.

 Why not choose liquor-filled truffles as favours?
 Alcohol and chocolate go notoriously well together and make for an indulgent bite.